wesauis/research/graphql/catstronaut/LIFT-OFF-PART1.md

 ### Mocked Data

-while our app is been developed some parts may not be implemented yet, a way to allow the front-end to be developed widout needing to end the back-end is by using mocked data
+While our app is been developed some parts may not be implemented yet, a way to allow the front-end to be developed widout needing to end the back-end is by using mocked data

-doing this with apollo is extremely easy, just set `mocks` to `true` when creating the `ApolloServer`
+Doing this with apollo is extremely easy, just set `mocks` to `true` when creating the `ApolloServer`

-if you want more controll over the mocked data is possible to supply our own mocks, to do that we just need to supply a object with the types as functions that return a object with each property that we want to customize set to a function that returns the desidered value
+If you want more controll over the mocked data is possible to supply our own mocks, to do that we just need to supply a object with the types as functions that return a object with each property that we want to customize set to a function that returns the desidered value

 ```js
 const mocks = {